48 Hours in Prince Edward County

-“Aww I don’t want to spit out all that wine,” Adam said as we pulled away from the car rental spot in Toronto — we were headed to Prince Edward County for the weekend to celebrate my 30th birthday with food, wine and fresh air.
+“Aww I don’t want to spit out all that wine,” Adam said as we pulled away from the car rental agency in Toronto — we were headed to Prince Edward County for the weekend to celebrate my 30th birthday with food, wine and fresh air.

 Neither of us had been to ‘the County’ before, but with all the buzz in Travel & Leisure and The Globe and Mail (to name a few), we wanted to check out some of the regions’ wineries, restaurants and antique shops… and a little wedding research never goes astray does it?